mohammadmusaei/axiom-icon/README.md

 ### Smart Color

 By assigning `[smartColor]` and `[parent]` attributes to `ax-icon`, Component adapt its stroke color with parent background.
-Therefore when parent background is dark stroke color will be light, and vice-versa.
+Therefore when parent background is dark, stroke color will be light, and vice-versa.

 ```html